iotaledger/iota-sandbox/CONTRIBUTING.md

 ### Before building a new feature

-Make sure to discuss the feature in [Discussions](https://github.com/iotaledger/template/discussions)
+Make sure to discuss the feature in [Discussions](https://github.com/iotaledger/iota-sandbox/discussions)

 Otherwise, your feature may not be approved at all.

 ### Building a new feature

-To build a new feature, check out a new branch based on the <!-- TODO Choose branch --> `develop` branch, and be sure to document any public-facing APIs, using code comments.
+To build a new feature, check out a new branch based on the `main` branch, and be sure to document any public-facing APIs, using code comments.
 </details>

 <br>